Pages

 Page 86 from "The Imagined Conflict"

 A persistent myth is that Galileo's observations (see image) were proof that the Earth revolves around the sun.
 Galileo himself knew very well that he did not have a very good case scientifically for this hypothesis.
-He tried to advance an erroneous argument based on the tides for the Earth's orbit, but it convinced few.
+He tried to advance an erroneous argument based on the tides, but his "Tidal proof" convinced few at the time and is actually incorrect.

-In chapter 3 of “The Imagined Conflict” (Wipf & Stock, 2025), a major section entitled “Galileo was right and so were his critics”* is devoted to Galileo (pp. 85-102).
+In chapter 3 of “The Imagined Conflict” (Wipf & Stock, 2025), a major part is entitled “Galileo was right and so were his critics”* (pp. 85–102).
 My claim is that this chapter has one of the most accessible and comprehensive accounts available about the science at the time of Galileo.
-Unique for my book among science-faith literature is also that it has more than 40 illustrations.
+Unique for the book in this genre is also that it has 41 figures and illustrations, 11 of which are in chapter 3.